ibm-cloud-docs/containers/cs_pod_priority.md

     </tr>
     <tr>
     <td><code>globalDefault</code></td>
     <td>Optional: Set the field to `true` to make this priority class the global default that is applied to every pod that is scheduled without a `priorityClassName` value.
-Only 1 priority class in your cluster can be set as the global default.
+Only one priority class in your cluster can be set as the global default.
 If there is no global default, pods with no `priorityClassName` specified have a priority of zero (`0`).</br></br>
     The [default priority classes](#default_priority_class) do not set a `globalDefault`.
 If you created other priority classes in your cluster, you can check to make sure that they do not set a `globalDefault` by running `kubectl describe priorityclass <name>`.</td>
     </tr>
     <tr>